Russell-KV4S/DMR.UserDB.RadioConverter/CONTRIBUTING.md

-All are Welcome to branch and push changes.
+All are Welcome to fork and push changes.
 This is my first GitHub project, I will review changes to make sure nothing breaks the project and contributes to the overall goal of the project.